andr2z/fingerpose-rock-paper-code/README.md

 Gesture detection works in three steps:

- 1. Detect the hands' landmarks inside the video picture
+ 1. Detect the hands landmarks inside the video picture
  2. Estimating the direction and curl of each individual finger
  3. Comparing the result to a set of gesture descriptions